ChristopheMalo/Use-Angular/README.md

     - Code a controller test file (NameController) in folder test/unit/controller

 ## 03_create-app
-How to create an Angular project strucuture without test on local MAC OS X:
+How to create an Angular project structure (manually) without test on local MAC OS X:
-- Create the projetc structure
+- Create the project structure
 - Install dependencies

+## 04_create-app-seed
+How to create an Angular project structure with (off: icial) seed
+- Clone the seed from github, start a new project without history: git clone --depth=1 https://github.com/angular/angular-seed.git <project-name>